Cowboys News App [Android]

 Stanley Morgan Jr., Nebraska

-Last, but certainly not least, is Nebraska's Morgan is the best route runner of all three of these receivers, and will be the first of the three to come off the board as well.
+Last, but certainly not least, is Nebraska's Stanley Morgan Jr. Morgan is the best route runner of all three of these receivers, and will be the first of the three to come off the board as well.
 Though he likely qualifies as a day three target, the Cowboys may need to consider using their 90th overall selection to snag him if they truly covet him.

-At 6'0″ 195 pounds, Morgan is a well-built who's soft hands and precise route running should excite all wide receiver hungry NFL teams.
+At 6'0″ 195 pounds, Morgan is a well-built slot receiver who's soft hands and precise route running should excite all wide receiver hungry NFL teams.
 Morgan is one of the best route runners in this entire draft class, let alone just among the day three targets.

 Morgan's biggest downfall?
 His ability to beat press-man coverage, as physical and fast corners gave him some troubles at the college level.
 He'll only see more of these types of players in the NFL, so it's an area he'll need to improve upon.